Snapshot Nodes on Core

 You can get the latest snapshots from here.

-On Core Chain network, you can sync your node to the latest state by several ways.
-In this document, we guide you through the syncing process of nodes on the Core network using the snapshots.
+On the Core network, a node can be synced to the latest state in several ways.
+This document provides a step-by-step walkthrough of the node syncing process on the Core network using snapshots.

-Download the pre-build binaries from the release page or follow the instructions below
+Download the pre-build binaries from the official Core Releases Page or follow the instructions below

 wget $(curl -s https://github.com/coredao-org/core-chain/releases/latest |grep browser_ |grep geth_linux |cut -d\" -f4)